Skip to content

 /**

-* Shut down the running objects in the SDK
+* Shut down the running objects inside the SDK.

 */